alpaddesai/FinancialAccounting/README.md

 # Financial Accounting

-The project provides an introduction to Mutual Funds Project
+The project provides an overview of Financial Accounting

 Confidential information is not displayed.
-All images are custom by Alpa D Desai

 ## CFA
 ![image](CFAExam.jpg)